 A company director can be a person or a corporate entity, such as a group, partnership, organisation, charity, firm, another limited company, and any other form of corporate body.
 However, a company must always have a minimum of one natural director at all times.

-- An un-discharged bankrupt cannot be a director.
+- An undischarged bankrupt cannot be a company director

-- Any person who has been disqualified as the director of a company cannot be appointed to any other company whilst their ban is still in place.
+- Any person who has been disqualified as a company director cannot be appointed to any other company whilst their ban is still in place

-Is there a minimum age requirement to be the director of a company?
+Is there a minimum age requirement to be a company director?

 A minimum age requirement of 16 was introduced in October 2008 under the Companies Act 2006.